rlavelle/stock-forecasting/README.md

 Almost all `py` files that contain models have a main function that will run test suites which are defined in `test.py`.
 Each set of models tests differently so there are multiple `test.py` files throughout this folder

 The `gauss_smoothing` folder contains experiment work for using gaussian smoothing in an attempt to avoid overfitting when using LSTMs.
+This work was later used to improve the generalizability of the regression models since the curves are very noisy due to volatility within stocks.

 The `trading` folder contains scratch work that will be used to automate the sending of emails when a trading strategy is decided upon.